 All students are encouraged to take part in a diverse extra-curricular programme.
 Students in Forms 1-3 perform in the nationwide Shakespeare Schools Festival, where the cast create and perform an abridged adaptation of a Shakespeare play which is performed at nearby South Hill Park, in the Wilde Theatre.
 The experience provides our younger students with the opportunity to work with professional actors whilst in the rehearsal period of their production and perform in a professional theatre.
 Additionally, our Drama Scholars run a weekly lunchtime club for Form 1, and our theatre technician offers Technical Theatre Club fortnightly for all year groups.
 Students work with our resident Theatre Technician on the rigging, plotting, and programming of lights, the detailed creation of soundscape and special effects and the organisation skills involved in stage management.

-In School, there are two annual productions, the Upper School (Form IV to UVI) perform either a musical or play in the Lent Term, with the Lower School (Forms I to III) performing in a Summer Showcase.
-Recent productions have included: The Addams Family Musical, Sweet Charity, and Oliver!
-Our most recent Showcase was Hans Christian Anderson’s fairytales and the new academic year promises more exciting performances, with the Upper School mounting a modern interpretations of Macbeth.
+There are two annual productions, which rotate from a musical and straight play, which students from Form 3 upwards can take part in, and the Lower School (Forms I to II) perform in a Summer Showcase.
+Recent productions have included: Shakespeare’s Macbeth, The Addams Family Musical, Sweet Charity, and Oliver!
+Our most recent Showcase was Hans Christian Anderson’s fairy tales, and the new academic year promises more exciting performances, with auditions soon to be held for next year’s musical.
 Other regular performances include GCSE and A Level Devised pieces created entirely by the students, and scripted performances at both levels where the students direct each other.